nekomaruh/hotels_guide/README.md

 **Unit tests** were implemented using `flutter_test`, `mockito`, and `bloc_test` to ensure the proper functioning of use cases, repositories, and state management with BLoC.
 The goal was to achieve at least **70% code coverage** for the motel list functionality.

 ### ✅ Code Quality
-Development followed best practices from **Effective Dart** and **SOLID principles**, ensuring clean, modular, and maintainable code.
+Development followed best practices from `Effective Dart` and `SOLID principles`, ensuring clean, modular, and maintainable code.

 ### 🚀 GitHub Repository
-The source code of the application was uploaded to a **GitHub** repository, adhering to version control and documentation best practices.
+The source code of the application was uploaded to a `GitHub` repository, adhering to version control and documentation best practices with `GitFlow`.

 # 📊 Unit Testing Coverage